-CIRL currently supports four main thrusts in the area of human-machine collaborative systems: systems for collaboration, object recognition and scene understanding, fine-grained action recognition, and learning robot trajectories from expert demonstrations.
+CIRL currently supports four main thrusts in the area of human-machine collaborative systems: systems for collaboration, object recognition and scene understanding, fine-grained action recognition, and deep learning of robot trajectories from expert demonstrations.
 Many of these projects were funded by the NSF National Robotics Initiative grant Multilateral Manipulation by Human-Robot Collaborative Systems.

 CoSTAR: The Collaborative System for Task Automation and Recognition